Associate Professor

 Current Research

-My monograph-in-progress is tentatively entitled "Epizootic Encounters: A Literary History of Animal Disease."
+My second monograph, Animal Illness and the Literary Imagination, is under contract at Cambridge Unversity Press.
 Among other things, the project explores how American and English literature represents and critiques the biopolitical management of large-scale animal disease outbreaks.
 A section of the project was published by Critical Inquiry.
 Related, shorter works are available in The Washington Post here and here and at Punctum Books here.

 In recent years, I have become interested in public outreach projects, including the popular "The Oregon State Guide to English Literary Terms" video series, which I have directed, edited, and managed since 2019.
 You can see a few of my videos below.